Bite-Body/bitebody-flask-api/README.md

 ```
 ## Testing API endpoints through Python Files

+Before going through with the steps outlined below, please have a local instance of the application running.
+Documentation for running locally can be found above in the "Running Application Locally" section of the README. :)

 Each of the tables stored in the database can have the API's CRUD operations tested through the command line.

 A) To test the USER table follow the following instructions: